Electricity Laws and Incentives in California

 Electric Vehicle (EV) Charging Station Rebate - South Coast and MSRC

-The South Coast Air Quality Management District (SCAQMD) and the Mobile Source Air Pollution Reduction Review Committee’s (MSRC) Residential EV Charging Incentive Pilot Program offers rebates of up to $500 towards the purchase of a qualified residential Level 2 EV charging station.
-Funding is available on a first-come, first-served basis to residents within the SCAQMD jurisdiction.
+The South Coast Air Quality Management District (SCAQMD) and the Mobile Source Air Pollution Reduction Review Committee’s (MSRC) Residential EV Charging Incentive Pilot Program offers rebates of up to $500 for the purchase of a qualified residential Level 2 EV charger.
+Funding is available on a first-come, first-served basis to low-income residents within the SCAQMD jurisdiction.
 Additional terms and conditions apply.
 For more information, including application guidelines, see the Residential EV Charging Incentive Pilot Program website.

 Electric Vehicle (EV) Grants

-The California Air Resources Board (CARB) offers grants to income-qualifying individuals for the purchase or lease of a new or pre-owned EV, plug-in hybrid electric vehicle (PHEV), or fuel cell electric vehicle (FCEV).
+The California Air Resources Board offers grants to income-qualifying individuals for the purchase or lease of a new or pre-owned EV, plug-in hybrid electric vehicle (PHEV), or FCEV.
 EVs and FCEVs are eligible for grants of up to $7,500 and PHEVs are eligible for grants of up to $7,000.
-Applicants may also be eligible to receive a grant of up to $2,000 for the purchase and installation of a Level 2 EV charging station.
+Applicants may also be eligible to receive a grant of up to $2,000 for the purchase and installation of a Level 2 EV charger.
 For more information, including income requirements, see the Clean Vehicle Assistance Program website.

 Electric Vehicle (EV) Rebate - Antelope Valley